varunon9/Image-Stegano/README.md

 This tool also provides following additional options-

-1. Analysis of image using inversion, bit masking and different colour maps
+1. Analysis of image using inversion and different colour maps
 2. Presenting histogram and altering threshold
 3. Providing metadata about the image
 4. Detecting size anomaly for .bmp files